BomberFish/AppCommander-legacy/README.md

 TrollStore is not officially supported, and using enterprise signing apps such as Scarlet or ESign will not allow you to import backups.

+## Suggestions and support
+You can create an issue on this repo, or join the [Cowabunga Discord server](https://discord.gg/Cowabunga) where I or someone else can help you in the #appcommander channel.

+## Analytics
+AppCommander uses [TelemetryDeck](https://telemetrydeck.com) to collect anonymized analytics data.
+You can disable any data collection in the Settings tab, and view TelemetryKit's [privacy policy](https://telemetrydeck.com/privacy/).

 ## Building
 Just build like a normal Xcode project.
 Sign using your own team and bundle identifier.
 You can also build the IPA file by running `make`.

 ## Credits
 Credits can be viewed in the app by going to `Settings > About AppCommander`.

-## Suggestions and support
-You can create an issue on this repo, or join the [Cowabunga Discord server](https://discord.gg/MN8JgqSAqT) where I or someone else can help you in the #appcommander channel.